 Why is my tattoo peeling off?

-This is a normal process that happens to everyone, but do not scratch or peel the skin off, as it might cause problems with the healing of the skin.
+This is a normal process that happens to everyone, but do not scratch or peel the skin off, as it might cause problems with the skin's healing.
 Removing them forcefully will cause color loss in that area.

 Can I go swimming or get a tan after the procedure?

-Please don’t go swimming until after two weeks of the process, and even then try not to keep it submerged, as tattoos take approximately 90 days to heal completely.
-However, it looks freshly healed within the first 2 weeks.
-Don’t confuse yourself with that outcome as your tattoo, it will still undergo a lot of healing changes.
+Please don’t go swimming until after two weeks of the process, and even then, try not to keep it submerged, as tattoos take approximately 90 days to heal completely.
+However, it looks freshly healed within the first two weeks.
+Don’t confuse yourself with that outcome as your tattoo; it will still undergo many healing changes.

 For more information about tattoo aftercare and the dangers of not following through with it, visit our website.